NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   no remapping occurs.

 --script-security level
-  This directive offers policy-level control over OpenVPN's usage of external programs and scripts.
+  This directive offers policy-level control over spotify's usage of external programs and scripts.
 Lower ``level`` values are more restrictive, higher values are more permissive.
 Settings for ``level``: